JJ/hoborg/text/text.md

-airship port, the Spanish clover-fronted ones, the elegant Cubans, even the odd bulky and slumbering American, you could just spend the whole day looking at them, slowly realizing they were no longer in the placer you had seen them, in the middle of a cloud, or seeing them appearing nose first.
+airship port, the Spanish clover-fronted ones, the elegant Cubans, even the odd bulky and slumbering American, you could just spend the whole day looking at them, slowly realizing they were no longer in the place you had seen them, in the middle of a cloud, or watching them appearing nose first.
 Yes, Gummy, they do look like that sometimes.
 If that's what you're thinking about.
-Which you, evidently, are.
+Which you, no doubt, are.

 I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
-I was looking for a hire, for somebody who needed a quick mind and a strong pair of arms, and dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
+I needed a hire, a fix for somebody who needed a quick mind and a strong pair of arms, and I kept dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
 What was it?
-January?
-December?
-Can't tell.
-Even less so now that all months have changed their names to something that does not have gods or umpirators or unpopular names.
-That means that people no longer know the month they are in.
-Not that most of them had ever cared, anyways.
+Big Winter?
+Winter's younger brother?
+Can't tell, Rvfo Cuse or Rakko,  less so now that all months have changed their names to something that does not have gods or umpirators or unpopular names.
+But it's always little this or big that or whatever berry, so...
+It's Otowosk-rakko now, right?
+Otowoskuce, you say, Gummy?
+Can't be Ehole, no way, not so cold...
+Well, people no longer know the month they are in.
+Not that most of us had ever cared, anyways.
 And not that I have a grudge with that, either.
 It's all for the greater good of the Republic, ain't it?
-Keeping capitalists names out of the Republic.
+Keeping capitalists names out of the Republic and putting the names the great spirit of the people gave them.
+Whatever.

 So, it was mild going on warm and these two dandy types came up to me from the sea shore, maybe from a ship, dressed to the